Tuesday, May 12th, 2015

 Let’s examine each option a little further.

-Downspouts – If water is pooling around your home or entering your basement, downspouts are generally the culprit.
+If water is pooling around your home or entering your basement, downspouts are generally the culprit.
 There are a couple of approaches, depending on your needs.
-Downspout diverters can be installed and let you captured rainwater into a rain barrel for use in watering the garden, washing the car, etc. Downspout drains are a common and inexpensive way to route water away from your home’s foundation.
+Downspout diverters can be installed and let you captured rainwater into a rain barrel for use in watering the garden, washing the car, etc. The most common and inexpensive way to route water away from your home’s foundation is downspout drains.
 In older Cincinnati homes, many downspouts are tied to the main drainage tile (the downspout goes into the ground and connects to the tile, routing the rainwater to storm drains).
 Over time, the underground tiles can crack and the system become broken, resulting in standing water.
 If that’s the case, refer to the next bullet.